 Our School

-The Canadian School of Lebanese Dance was founded in 1993 to provide training in Lebanese dance (dabké) and bellydance (oriental dance) for young students (6 years and over) and adults of all ages.
+The Canadian School of Lebanese Dance was founded in 1993 to provide training in Lebanese dance (dabké) and bellydance (oriental dance) for young students and adults of all ages.
 The only one of its kind in Canada and North America, it has been instrumental in preserving Lebanese choreographies created in Canada and inspired by the Yazbek repertoire.

 The school teaches several styles of Lebanese dance in a learning environment that fosters fun, artistic fulfillment and personal development.